24 Tips about eating out, groceries, and food in Japan

 Tap water is drinkable

-No need to buy a bottle of wine in your hotel.
+No need to buy a bottle of water in your hotel.
 Tap water is perfectly drinkable.

 Japanese food goes way beyond sushi

 Japanese food is much more varied than you might think.
-It includes several types of dishes based on seafood, fish, chicken, pork, beef, vegetables, rice and eggs.
+It includes several types of dishes based on seafood, fish, chicken, pork, beef, vegetables, rice, and eggs.
+Besides, there is a huge offer of desserts and cakes that are a mix of textures, flavors, and elegance.
 We actually didn’t try as much sushi as we expected because there were many other things to taste (and they looked delicious!).
 So, open your mind to try even if you can’t really decipher what it is.